bioimagesuiteweb/bisweb/doc/README.md

     - build/dist — The output directory for ``.zip`` files or packaged Electron applications.
     - build/cpp — (optional) This is where the native libraries for accessing the C++ code from Python and Matlab will be built.
     - build/web — The output directory for creating the final web-applications and associated ``.css``, ``.html`` files etc.

-The rest of the directories in the source tree are:

 * compiletools — Scripts and configuration files to help with compiling.
 * config — Configuration files for webpack, JSDoc etc.